-Meet 7 Rings: A series that pays tribute to the designers, models, artists, celebs, and other fabulous people who are redefining diamonds on their own terms.
+Meet 7 Rings: A series that pays tribute to the jewelry designers, models, artists, celebs, and other fabulous people who are redefining diamonds on their own terms.

 If you don’t know her name yet, you definitely know her face: At just 25 years old, Winnie Harlow is one of the most recognizable models in the world.
 Born in Canada to Jamaican parents, Winnie spun an Instagram following into a turn on America’s Next Top Model… where she was eliminated, which is wild.
 But it was all for the best—because soon after, Beyoncé called, Winnie made an unforgettable cameo in the Lemonade visual album, and the rest is history.
 Now Winnie walks the runways for big-deal designers, serves as a brand ambassador for Tommy Hilfiger and Puma, is a budding beauty impresario with her instantly sold-out KKW Beauty collection, and is a vocal advocate of diversity in the fashion and beauty industries as both a woman of color and a person with vitiligo.

 Winnie is also hands down one of our biggest style crushes.
 She has a chameleon-like ability to exude confidence and cool in everything she wears, from ‘90s-inspired streetwear to show-stopping, full-glam red carpet looks.
-Winnie also has a major way with diamonds—in fact, she loves the sparkling stones so much, she modeled in a shoot inspired by Marilyn Monroe’s iconic musical number, “Diamonds Are a Girl’s Best Friend.”
+Winnie also has a major way with natural diamonds—in fact, she loves the sparkling stones so much, she modeled in a shoot inspired by Marilyn Monroe’s iconic musical number, “Diamonds Are a Girl’s Best Friend.”
 Okay, maybe that’s overstating it—but check out the exquisite looks ahead, and you’ll agree: diamonds definitely help a girl make an entrance.

 Otherworldly Glow at Chopard’s Space Party